shakfu/py-js/README.md

 In my case, the `py` external is developed as a project in the `msx-sdk/sources/basics` folder.
 Feel free to adjust the `Makefile` if your directory structure is different.

 Only tested on OS X at present.
+Should be relatively easy to port to windows.

 ## BUGS
-- [ ] space in `eval` will cause a crash!
+- [ ] space in `eval` without quotes will cause a crash!

 ## TODO

 - [ ] try again to refactor 'py_eval' to make it more consistent with the others
 - [ ] refactor error handling code (if possible)
-- [ ] Convert py into a js extension class
 - [ ] Refactor conversion logic from object methods
 - [ ] Check out the reference for 'thispatcher'
 - [ ] Implement section on two-way globals setting and reading (from python and c)